pluralsh/documentation/pages/deployments/operator/helm-service.md

 description: Source manifests from a helm repository registered anywhere
 ---

-You can also source manifests from a https or oci-compatible helm repository.
+You can also source manifests from a https or OCI-compatible helm repository.
 This is very useful for provisioning kubernetes add-ons, which are usually packaged using helm, or occasionally for complex release processes where helms versioning independent of git can be valuable.
-The path here requires creation of a flux `HelmRepository` CR first, then the service, eg:
+The path here requires creation of a Flux `HelmRepository` CR first, then the service, e.g.:

 ```yaml
 # the HelmRepository and Cluster resources should ideally be defined elsewhere in your infra repo